Karndean Flooring In A Kitchen – Pros, Cons & Advice

 Is Karndean flooring hard-wearing?

 How well your Karndean floor stands up to heavy foot traffic depends on which range you choose.
 Karndean loose lay and Korlok tiles feature a standard 20 mil wear layer, which will resist wear in most homes.
-Other residential ranges and their commercial flooring offers a 30 mil wear layer designed for extreme abuse.
+Other residential ranges and their commercial flooring offer a 30 mil wear layer designed for extreme abuse.

 Karndean floors are known for their durability.
 Many of their products will look almost like new even after a decade of daily use.